Openbank-Java-Bootcamp/beatriz-perez-Midterm-Project-Banking-System/README.md

 **Credit Card accounts** have a minimum balance according to their credit limit, and an interest rate that is deducted automatically once a month if balance is negative.

-**Penalty fees** are applied if an account's balance goes below it's minimum balance.
+**Penalty fees** are applied if an account's balance goes below the minimum balance.

 <br/>